-During summer, the Stafford County Sheriff’s Office and Stafford Junction, in conjunction with the Cal Ripken Sr. Foundation, offer a Badges for Baseball program to children in Stafford County.
+During summer, the Stafford County Sheriff’s Office and Stafford Junction, offer a Badges for Baseball program to children in Stafford County.

-The Cal Ripken Sr. Foundation, in partnership with the U.S. Department of Justice, created Badges for Baseball that pairs law enforcement professionals as mentors and coaches with youth from community-based organizations.
+This summer camp pairs law enforcement professionals as mentors and coaches with youth from community-based organizations.
 The Stafford Badges for Baseball program involves 80-100 boys and girls ages 7 – 13 from Olde Forge, Garrison Woods Apartments, England Run & Jefferson Place, plus students from several Stafford County middle schools and elementary schools.
 Stafford County Sheriff’s Office and Stafford Junction staffs work together to oversee this program.
-This is the third year that the Stafford County Sheriff’s Office has worked with the Ripken Foundation to offer this program.
+This is the fifth year that the Stafford County Sheriff’s Office offer this program.

 The Badges for Baseball program consists of a five-day baseball camp – designed to expose students to baseball, to foster relationships between students and mentors, and to expand life skills.